mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 <a href="https://www.mnzencenter.org/uploads/2/9/5/8/29581455/dk19840321c.mp3" target="_blank">Listen to Part 3 of this talk on mnzencenter.org</a>
 </p>

-**Same person:** You mean as a consequence of doing zazen ... ?
+**Same person:** You mean as a consequence of doing zazen, you start seeing ... ?

 **Katagiri Roshi:** Maybe so; maybe not.
 But in a sense you can get in too deeply.
-So it’s very difficult to live with people who are just right outside of the gate, you know?
+So it’s very difficult to live with the people who are just right outside of the gate, you know?
 It’s very difficult.
 Or even the people taking one step inside of the gate: it’s still a little difficult, because you already get in very deep.
-So the next experience is, you don’t feel good.
+So the next experience is [that] you don’t feel good.
 In the beginning, you feel good, but on the other hand, you don’t.
 So you have to go beyond this.

 #### 3 - 1:18